Born in 1979 in Berlin and raised near the city, he completed his training as a photographer at Freie Universität Berlin in 1997–2000.

-In 2000, Jovis Verlag published the book "Potsdamer Platz - Urbane Architektur für das neue Berlin", for which Schippel supplied the pictures.
-In 2004 he founded Atelier Schippel and turned his focus increasingly to artistic photography.
-During this time he created a series of portraits about Brandenburg artists such as the sculptor Werner Stötzer, the pianists Siegfried and Michael Stöckigt, the director Wolfgang Kohlhase, the composer Georg Katzer and others.
-First exhibitions of his works followed shortly after.
-In 2010 Schippel portrayed the Humboldt University of Berlin on the occasion of its 200th anniversary.
+In 2000, Jovis Verlag published the book Potsdamer Platz: Urbane Architektur für das neue Berlin, illustrated with photographs taken by Alexander Schippel.
+In 2004, he founded Atelier Schippel and turned increasingly to artistic photography.
+During this time, he shot a series of portraits of prominent figures in the arts from Brandenburg, including the sculptor Werner Stötzer, the pianists Siegfried and Michael Stöckigt, the director Wolfgang Kohlhase, and the composer Georg Katzer.
+First exhibitions followed.
+In 2010, Schippel shot a series of photographs of Humboldt-Universität to mark its bicentennial.

 In 2011, the illustrated book Lausitz: Landschaft mit neuem Gesicht by André Brie was published with a foreword by Horst Bredekamp and photographs taken by Alexander Schippel.
 In addition to contemporary photography, Alexander Schippel works on developing glass plates from the period 1920–1945.
 From 2011–2017, he was responsible for the artistic documentation of the renovation of Berlin’s Staatsoper Unter den Linden (Paulick, HG Merz), which was published by DOM Publishers (Baudokumentation) in 2017; an illustrated volume with artistic documentation is now being published by Hatje & Cantz (preface by Horst Bredekamp, 2018).

 In 2016, he founded the international network for artistic photography p: photography unlimited e.V., which, in the wake of the radical changes that have taken place with the rise of digital photography, has taken on the task of promoting artistic photography.
 The p:berlin network provides optimal production conditions (e.g. high-performance scanners, laboratories, etc.) for internationally active photographers.